 It is important to know the type you or your warrior child has because it is paramount to effective care and management; especially as attempts at finding cures are still at the experimental stage and quiet expensive to the average Joes such as the bone marrow transplant.
 This can be done during child hood screening before or after delivery.

-So do you know what type of Sickle Cell Disease you have warriors?
+So do you know what type of Sickle Cell Disorder you have warriors?
 Do you know what type your warrior child have parents?
 Find out today and strategize your battle plans well so that you or your warrior will be in the fight for a long time to come.

 Let’s together spread the awareness.